mmn80/feed-reader/src/FeedReader/DB_info.md

 There can be multiple copies for the same main `PropID`, but sorted on different columns.
 Used for filter+range queries (filter of first prop, then range on second).

-The flag `keepTrans` is set during GC, so as to notify Update Manager to abort.
 `logPend` and `logComp` contain pending and completed transactions.
+The flag `keepTrans` is set during GC, to prevent Update Manager to clean completed transactions from `logComp`.

 ```haskell
 logHandle :: Handle